liuyunplus/yun-blog-builder/post/Implementation of a regular expression engine/index.md

 #### 9. Summarize

-This article introduces the basic concepts of regular expressions and how to construct complex regular expressions through basic operations such as union, connection and closure.
+This article introduces the basic concepts of regular expressions and how to construct complex regular expressions through basic operations such as union, concatenation and closure.
 We also detail the conversion of regular expressions into NFA form using Thompson's algorithm.
 However, due to non-determinism in NFA, such as null transitions, etc., it may cause backtracking problems.
 Therefore, we use the subset construction algorithm to convert NFA to DFA, and use the Hopcroft algorithm to minimize the number of states of DFA to improve the operating efficiency of the state machine.
 The application of these algorithms allows us to build an efficient and simple regular expression engine.
 By deeply understanding the basic principles of regular expressions, we will be able to be more flexible in the use of regular expressions in the future.